You may want to have the perfect look for

 Decorative contact lenses are sometimes called:

 Wearing decorative contact lenses can be risky, just like the contact lenses that correct your vision.
 Wearing any kind of contact lenses, incuding decorative ones, can cause serious damage to your eyes if the lenses are obtained without a prescription or not used correctly.

-- Get a prescription.
+DO get a prescription.
 Your eye doctor will write you a prescription for all contact lenses, including decorative lenses.
 The prescription should include the brand name, correct lens measurements, and expiration date.

 Anyone selling you contact lenses must get your prescription and verify it with your doctor.
-They should request not only the prescription but the name of your doctor and a phone number.
+They should request not only the prescription, but the name of your doctor and their phone number.
 If they don't ask for this information, they are breaking federal law and could be selling you illegal contact lenses.

 Remember—buying contact lenses without a prescription is dangerous!

 Even though there are a lot of products that you can buy without a prescription, contact lenses are not one of them.
 It's your job to make sure you protect your eyes by having an eye exam, getting a prescription, and buying contact lenses from a legal source.